symbol/symbol-docs/source/guides/transaction/sending-an-encrypted-message.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-If you managed to read the message, try to decrypt it using another account to ensure that only the defined participants can read the encrypted content.
+If you managed to read the message, try to decrypt it using another unrelated account to ensure that only the defined participants can read the encrypted content.